osiris-cam/programming-2/Rebajas/lol.md

          print (num)
 ```
 ### While:
-We write the keyword while followed by the condition and a colon
+We write the keyword while followed by the condition and a colon:

 Sintaxis:
 **while** condition:

     body of iterations
 ## Files.